-The central component of the COQOS Micro SDK is the hypervisor.
-It runs directly on the microcontroller and creates several virtual machines (VMs).
-It provides spatial separation between virtual machines by using a dedicated memory protection unit (MPU).
+The Hypervisor – the central component of the COQOS Micro SDK – runs directly on the microcontroller and provides spatial separation between virtual machines by using a dedicated memory protection unit (MPU).
 Each VM is isolated from the others as the key goal of the hypervisor is to ensure freedom from interference (as specified by ISO 26262) up to the highest level ASIL-D between virtual machines.

 Developped as an SEooC and ISO 26262 compliant

 OpenSynergy has developed the COQOS Micro SDK as a Safety Element out of Context (SEooC) according to ISO 26262.
 The SEooC approach means that OpenSynergy assumes certain safety requirements that its product fulfills.

 Typical application domains for COQOS Micro SDK are powertrain, chassis, body, gateway and ADAS control units, which implies the separation kernel must achieve a high safety level of ASIL-D. This requires temporal and spatial separation of virtual machines.